mholmeslinder/semi-supervised-cv/README.md

 The goal is to design models and methods to predictively detect pathological images and explain the pathology sites in the image data.

+# Environment/Requirements
+This repo contains an `environment.yml` file that you can use with your package manager of choice to reproduce the environment/download the necessary packages.

+# Data
 ### Data for this assignment is taken from a Kaggle contest: https://www.kaggle.com/c/vietai-advance-course-retinal-disease-detection/overview

-Explanation of the data set: The training data set contains 3435 retinal images that represent multiple pathological disorders.
+The training data set contains 3435 retinal images that represent multiple pathological disorders.
 The patholgy classes and corresponding labels are: included in 'train.csv' file and each image can have more than one class category (multiple pathologies).
 The labels for each image are:

 ```
 -opacity (0),